ota-meshi/eslint-plugin-math/docs/rules/prefer-math-ln2.md

 ## :book: Rule Details

-This rule aims to enforces the use of `Math.LN2` instead of other ways.
+This rule aims to enforce the use of `Math.LN2` instead of other ways.

 <eslint-code-block fix>